Lorenzo Alvary, Plaintiff-appellant, v. United

 LUMBARD, Chief Judge.

 from the dismissal of his suit for a refund of federal income taxes paid

 for the calendar years 1951 and 1955.
 He claims that he is entitled to a

-deduction in those years for a net operating loss carry-back to 1951 and carry-forward
+deduction in those years for a net operating loss carry-back to 1951 and

-located in Budapest, Hungary, which he owned for rental
+of real property located in Budapest, Hungary, which he owned for rental

 The taxpayer, a naturalized citizen of the United

-Alfred Dietrich Ilona Beke, signed and executed a written
+Mrs. Alfred Dietrich Ilona Beke, signed and executed a written

 document making a gift of her interests in two pieces of real estate

 located in Budapest, Hungary, to the taxpayer.
 She gave him a brick

 and stone house at Istenhegyi ut 84, called the Uptown Property,

 located in the fashionable residential area on the right bank of

 the Danube.
 This building contained three apartments, of which two were

 rented and the third was occupied by the superintendent.
 She also